kmr-srbh/AoC-2024/README.md

 All the cases can be compiled and run using the [Fortran Package Manager](https://fpm.fortran-lang.org).

-To build a conda env using `pixi` and activate it:
+To build a conda environment using [pixi](https://pixi.sh/latest/switching_from/conda/#why-pixi) and activate it:

 ```
 pixi init env